randompenguin1/bookface/README.md

 ## CHANGELOG:
 * Added sidebar widget icons (contributed by Matthias feb@loma.ml)
 * Fix for [Issue #37] and [Issue #38] that does not conflict with the two ways images may be embedded.
+* Border radius on "change profile photo" link to match border radius of profile photo.

 1.8.5 (16 Oct 2025)
 * Fixed Navbar Labels not applying Notices variable [Issue #33]